-Pacific salmon (mainly Chinook and Coho Salmon) were stocked beginning in 1968 to suppress an over-abundant Alewife population, provide a recreational fishery and restore predator-prey balance to the fish community.
+Pacific salmon (mainly Chinook and Coho Salmon) were stocked beginning in 1968 to suppress an overabundant Alewife population, provide a recreational fishery, and restore predator-prey balance to the fish community.
 Efforts to rehabilitate the fish community continued in the early 1970s.
-To rehabilitate native Lake Trout, stocking was increased and Sea Lamprey control (treating tributaries with lampricide and preventing upstream movement of adults) was initiated.
+To rehabilitate native Lake Trout, stocking was increased, and Sea Lamprey control (treating tributaries with lampricide and preventing upstream movement of adults) was initiated.
 Currently, additional management initiatives are underway to protect and enhance existing populations of native Lake Sturgeon and American Eel.
-Adult transfers from existing populations of Walleye and Lake Herring are ongoing, or being proposed, to expand their populations to other regions of Lake Ontario.
+Adult transfers from existing populations of Walleye and Lake Herring are ongoing or being proposed to expand their populations to other regions of Lake Ontario.
 Following a period of research that confirmed feasibility, efforts to restore Atlantic Salmon in the Province of Ontario increased in intensity and scope with the launch of a major public/private partnership in 2006.
-New York State continues to stock Atlantic Salmon to support restoration and a put-growtake recreational fishery.
-To diversify the offshore prey fish community, technical options are being evaluated to enable the successful reintroduction of native deepwater ciscoes.
+New York State continues to stock Atlantic Salmon to support restoration and a put-grow-take recreational fishery.
+To diversify the offshore prey-fish community, technical options are being evaluated to enable the successful reintroduction of native deepwater ciscoes.
 Native Deepwater Sculpin and Threespine Stickleback have shown some signs of recovery without direct management intervention.

-The Lake Ontario fish community supports sustainable recreational, commercial and aboriginal fisheries (see Appendix B: Bibliography and Further Reading).
-The warm water recreational fishery is concentrated in the nearshore and embayments and primarily targets Walleye, Largemouth Bass, Smallmouth Bass, Yellow Perch, sunfish, Northern Pike, and Muskellunge.
+The Lake Ontario fish community supports sustainable recreational, commercial, and aboriginal fisheries (see Appendix B: Bibliography and Further Reading).
+The warm-water recreational fishery is concentrated in the nearshore and embayments and primarily targets Walleye, Largemouth Bass, Smallmouth Bass, Yellow Perch, sunfish, Northern Pike, and Muskellunge.
 Fisheries for Lake Sturgeon are closed in New York and Ontario due to low abundance.
-NYSDEC closed American eel fisheries in 1982 due to high contaminant levels, and OMNR closed eel fisheries in 2005 due to low abundance.
-The offshore recreational fishery largely targets Chinook Salmon and Rainbow Trout, and takes advantage of other less common species of trout and salmon.
+The New York State Department of Environmental Conservation closed American Eel fisheries in 1982 due to high contaminant levels, and the Ontario Ministry of Natural Resources closed eel fisheries in 2005 due to low abundance.
+The offshore recreational fishery largely targets Chinook Salmon and Rainbow Trout and takes advantage of other less-common species of trout and salmon.
 A seasonal tributary fishery primarily targets Chinook Salmon and Rainbow Trout during staging and spawning runs.
 The commercial fishery is concentrated in eastern Lake Ontario's nearshore and embayments.
 The major species commercially harvested are Yellow Perch, sunfish, Lake Whitefish, Brown Bullhead, Northern Pike, and Walleye.
 The aboriginal fishery is concentrated on Walleye in the Bay of Quinte and its tributaries.